Celebrating Hanukkah:A historical & how-to guide

 Light the candles

 Hanukkah candles are lit after sunset and are meant to burn at least a half hour after night falls.
-The exception to this rule is on Shabbat in keeping with the prohibition against kindling fire: on Frriday, the candles must be lit before sunset and, on Saturday night, the lighting of the Hanukkiyah waits until after nightfall.
+The exception to this rule is on Shabbat in keeping with the prohibition against kindling fire: on Friday, the candles must be lit before sunset and, on Saturday night, the lighting of the Hanukkiyah waits until after nightfall.

 Because each candle lit fulfills a religious obligation, the candles are not meant to be pressed into the utilitarian service of lighting other candles.
 Hence, a special helper (or shamash) candle is designated.
 The shamash constitutes a ninth candle elevated above the others.
 The candles are meant to be placed right to left as Hebrew is written, but, conversely, lit left to right.